NanXiao/tracecore/_posts/2014-06-24-use-dtrace-to-diagnose-gdb-issues.md

         printf("hello world\n");
         return 0;
     }
 Then I wrote the DTrace script (debug_gdb.d) to diagnose gdb.
-Because I hadn't read gdb source code before and I didn't know the function flow of the gdb, I would like to know how the functionw were called and executed.
+Because I hadn't read gdb source code before and I didn't know the function flow of the gdb, I would like to know how the functions are called and executed.
 The script was like the following, and it recorded every entry and return of the function:

     #!/usr/sbin/dtrace -Fs